 The development of students’ public speaking skills is a long-held tradition of a Blair education.
 In conjunction with English coursework, we hold an annual public speaking competition at both the sophomore and senior levels during the spring quarter, which is open to all students at those respective levels.
 There are assignments and exercises at every grade that encourage the acquisition of effective speaking skills, including recitations, presentations and leadership story-telling initiatives.

 The Edyth Jeffrey Shakespeare Prize is awarded to those students most proficient in Shakespeare studies.
 This prize was established in 2004 by Dr. Alan Jeffrey, parent of Aron ’94, in memory of his mother.
 The prize is awarded to Blair Academy students based on an essay related to the work of William Shakespeare; the prize also supports the study of Shakespeare in the curriculum.
-The corresponding winning essays are published here.
+The names of the authors of the corresponding winning essays are published here.